ph0b/FaceMapping2/README.md

 Build Instructions
 ==================
-The facescan2.sln solution should be built with Visual Studio 2012 or greater.
-There are 2 build configurations types available, the kind that support scanning faces, and the ones that only supports face mapping of a pre-scanned face.
-The configurations with the "_NO_RS" prefix don't support face scanning and can be built and run without the RealSense™ SDK or RealSense™ camera
+The facescan2.sln solution should be built with QtCreator using MSVC2013 compiler or higher and Intel RealSense™ SDK 2016 R2 or higher.

 Requirements
 ============
 - Windows 8.1 or Windows 10
-- Visual Studio 2012 or higher
+- QtCreator and Qt 5.5 or higher with MSVC compiler
-- Intel® RealSense™ SDK (R5 release) or newer *
+- Intel® RealSense™ SDK (2016 R2 release) or newer *
 - RealSense™ F200 or SR300 Camera*

 * These are only required for scanning new faces.
 The sample includes a single pre-scanned face for experimenting.